 - Sensing Range

-Do I Need an Analog vs. Digital Sensor?
+Do I Need Analog Industrial Sensors or Digital Industrial Sensors?

 Sensors provide information from signals.
 Machinery and devices pass signals between them to send and receive information.
 Signals can be transmitted through wires (electrical) or air (radio frequency waves).